 What is CNC bending, and why should the old-fashioned OEM manufacturer care about it?
-The short answer comes down to just two points.
+The short answer comes down to just a few points.

 If you’ve been requesting other tried-and-true methods for decades, we imagine you’ll want some support for these bold statements, so here goes: